 Student Services Coordinator

-Lucio Bianchi is OUA’s Student Services Coordinator.
-He is Italian and was born and raised in the Arezzo area.
+Lucio Bianchi was born and raised in the Arezzo area.
 He has an undergraduate degree in Foreign Languages and Cultural Mediation from the Universita’ degli Studi di Siena in Arezzo.
 He knows a lot about OU campus life because he won a grant to study at the University of Oklahoma in Norman during the fall of 2008.
 It was one of the most enriching experiences he had ever had and he fell in love with the philosophy of colleges and the approach that English-speaking countries have towards higher education.
 Lucio is an easy-going person who likes to meet new people and to learn new perspectives because he believes that recognizing differences in others can help a person enrich him/herself.

-Leanna Payton is the Center Coordinator of the Kathleen and Francis Rooney Family Residential Learning Center for OU in Arezzo.
-She oversees the daily operations and functions of the facility and works closely with the students to ensure their success while residing in the monastery.
-From facilitating getting a maintenance issue fixed to being a listening ear for student problems, Leanna will ensure students receive the finest service while living and studying in Arezzo.
-Leanna is from Benton, Arkansas and earned a Bachelor of Arts degree in Broadcast Journalism in 2009 from the University of Arkansas.
-She then continued her education at the University of Oklahoma and finished in 2011 with a Master of Education degree in Adult and Higher Education with an emphasis in the field of Student Affairs.
-Upon graduating, Leanna continued her education and worked for the OU in Arezzo program as the first Graduate Resident Director from 2011 – 2012.
-Afterwards, she served as a Residence Hall Director at the University of Arkansas at Little Rock for three years.
-Leanna joined the OU in Arezzo team again in July 2015 as the first Center Coordinator of the Kathleen and Francis Rooney Family Residential Learning Center.
-Working for OU in Arezzo combines her passion of helping college students succeed with her love of adventure and she promises the most amazing experience for OUA Sooners!
+Leanna Payton oversees the daily operations and functions of the Kathleen and Francis Rooney Family Residential Learning Center and works closely with the students to ensure their success while residing in the monastery.
+From facilitating maintenance to being a listening ear for students, Leanna will ensure students receive the finest service while living and studying in Arezzo.
+Leanna is from Benton, Arkansas and earned a BA in Broadcast Journalism in 2009 from the University of Arkansas.
+She continued her education at the University of Oklahoma and in 2011 earned a master's in Adult and Higher Education with an emphasis in Student Affairs.
+Upon graduating, Leanna continued her education and worked for the OU in Arezzo program as the first Graduate Resident Director from 2011–2012.
+She then served for three years as a Residence Hall Director at the University of Arkansas at Little Rock.
+Leanna joined the OUA team again in July 2015 as the first Center Coordinator.
+Working for OUA combines her passion of helping college students succeed with her love of adventure, and she promises the most amazing experience for OUA Sooners!

 Italian Language Instructor

-Patrizia Ghezzi is one of OUA’s Italian Language teachers.
-Patrizia was born and raised in Arezzo where she lives with her husband and son.
+Patrizia Ghezzi was born and raised in Arezzo where she lives with her husband and son.
 She teaches Italian and has a love for languages.
 She is fluent in English, with a British accent!
 She received her graduate degree in English Language and Literature at the University of Florence.
 She studied abroad to improve her English and she considers this experience one of the best of her life.
 She has worked as a professional translator and freelance teacher of English for state-run schools and private organizations and companies.
 At a certain point of her career she realized that she wanted a change.
-In 2005 she obtained a diploma to teach Italian as a Foreign Language at the University of Siena.
+In 2005, she obtained a diploma to teach Italian as a Foreign Language at the University of Siena.
 She started teaching Italian and understood that this was the professional experience that she was looking for.
 Patrizia has been teaching for OU in Arezzo since 2010.

 Italian Language Instructor

-Antonio Cioni is one of OUA’s Italian Language teachers.
-Antonio was born and raised in Anghiari, a small village in Tuscany.
+Antonio Cioni was born and raised in Anghiari, a small village in Tuscany.
 He received his bachelor’s degree in Cultural Heritage from the Università di Perugia and his master’s degree in Anthropology and Etnology from Bologna University.
 In 2010 Antonio earned a certification for teaching Italian as a second language from Siena University.
 He worked with immigrants, refugees after Arabic spring, English and American people residing in Italy as well as the London Southbank Orchestra, teaching Italian to Simon Over, the Director of the Westminster Choir.
 Antonio also taught Italian at Rondine Cittadella della Pace, a peace-building organization based in Tuscany where students come from countries in conflict to study together, and Meredith College’s abroad program in Sansepolcro.